-Flaxseed crackers are a fantastic gluten free staple to have around when you're on a keto diet.
-Learn how to make these crispy, delicious keto crackers with just 4 ingredients!
+Flaxseed crackers are a fantastic gluten free staple to have around.
+Learn how to make these crispy, delicious flax crackers with just 4 ingredients!
 Only 0.3g net carbs for a portion of 4 crackers.
 Find plenty of ideas for flavour variations in the post.

 I know.
-Crackers are not sexy.
+Flax seed crackers are not sexy.
 But they are a brilliant snack to have around the house.
 They can stop you reaching for chocolate or sweets when you're feeling peckish.
 They are filling, great with butter, cheese, cold cuts and dips (think guacamole, cauliflower hummus or tzatziki) and really easy to make!

 I have a few cracker recipes on the blog already.
-There's these Low Carb Crackers, which are made with almond flour, and Cheese Thyme Keto Crackers with coconut flour.
+There are these almond flour rackers, or Cheese Thyme Keto Crackers with coconut flour.
 I even have a cracker recipe made with a mix of sesame flour and flaxseed - my Easy Sesame Flaxseed Crackers.

 These flax seed crackers are super simple and fuss free.
 They stay crispy and and even better, they are super healthy!